onefangg/tp/docs/UserGuide.md

 ### Adding a customer: `addp`

 Adds a customer to ReadyBakey’s contact list
+* A customer's name and phone number must not have appeared in ReadyBakey's customer list.
+If it is not unique, you will not be allowed to add the customer.

 Format: `addp n/NAME p/PHONE e/EMAIL a/ADDRESS [r/REMARK] [t/TAG]…`
 * Names must be between 2 and 50 characters long and must only contain alphanumeric characters and spaces.